About Faculty | Clinical Research Graduate Group | UC Davis CTSC

 Many of our faculty members are graduates of the Clinical Research M.A.S. degree and were able to navigate through successful academic careers, achieve leadership roles, obtain federal independent funding, and establish productive research programs.
 Students will have access to formal research training and mentorship, dedicated mentors and academic advisors, and the opportunity to grow as independent scientists.

-We are included in a thriving university that is now ranked among the top 10 public research universities in the country, and UC Davis Health is a growing institution with the #1 ranked hospital in Sacramento.
+We are included in a thriving university that has been ranked as a national leader in primary care training, and UC Davis Health is a growing institution with the #1 ranked hospital in Sacramento.
 This setting represents a unique opportunity for our students’ academic and research ambitions, with the potential to conduct research that is highly valuable for our community.

 Our program values collaborations, networking, diversity, and innovation, and we look forward to welcoming the next cohort of students.